 Stop ordering Cabernet with your oysters!
 We asked a group of sommeliers from around the country about the worst food and wine pairings and why they're so terrible together.

-Entries tagged with 'ask a sommelier'
+'ask a sommelier' on Serious Eats

 In the hot summer months, even if we can't be relaxing by the beach, we find ourselves planning meals that revolve around seafood: briny raw oysters, buttery lobster rolls, wild salmon charred on the grill.
 But what should we drink?